Stagecoach Gold route 1: History

 The route 1 was upgraded to Goldline status on 9 February 2009, which the brand was later renamed as Stagecoach Gold, and received new Alexander Dennis Enviro 300s.
 This investment was subsequently boosted in 2011 after two additional buses joined the fleet and extra peak journeys enhanced the frequency from 10 minutes to every 7-8 minutes.

 In August 2013, Saturday evening services were temporarily suspended after multiple incidents of stones were being thrown at buses on the route, resulting in a passenger receiving injuries.

-In 2016, Stagecoach reviewed the route to identify opportunities for improvements, which included splitting the service at Camberley town centre to improve reliability.
-Later that year, an investment of £4.5 million saw newer Alexander Dennis Enviro400 MMC double-deck buses introduced as the new standard buses for Stagecoach Gold.
+In 2016, Stagecoach reviewed the route to identify opportunities for improvements, which included the suggestion to split the service at Camberley town centre to improve reliability.
+Later that year, an investment of £4.5 million saw 18 new Alexander Dennis Enviro400 MMC double-deck buses introduced on the route 1.

-In 2019, route 1 began to run 24-hour services on the route, however this was temporarily suspended from 2020 due to low patronage as a result of the COVID-19 outbreak.
+On 28 July 2019, route 1 began to run 24-hour services on the route as part of a £25 million funding by the local enterprise partnership, however this was temporarily suspended from 2020 as a result of the COVID-19 outbreak.
+Stagecoach also ran the route 1 with a half-hourly service on Christmas Day in 2019.

 A proposal to implement a new bus lane along Alexandra Road in North Camp was raised in 2021.
+The works were completed in 2023.

 From 4 January 2022, in light of the national shortage of bus drivers, route 1's frequency was reduced to every 12 minutes.

+When Stagecoach buses ceased terminating at Aldershot Bus Station after 7 May 2023, having been served since 1997, the route 1's terminus stand moved to Union Yard, opposite new redevelopment of Aldershot's town centre.